Configure a webhook integration

 Associate an action policy with the webhook

 You can create action policies to trigger webhook notifications when a scan matches policy conditions.
 For example, send a webhook notification when there is a critical or high vulnerability.
-While creating an action policy, configure the following settings:- Select Choose an Action as Send Notification.
+To send a webhook when a scan produces matching findings, create an action policy with a Send Notification action that targets your webhook integration.
+For the full procedure, see Create an action policy.
+The webhook-specific choices are:- Under Choose an Action, select Send Notification.

-- From SELECT NOTIFICATION TARGETS, choose the webhook integration notification that you created.
+- From Select notification targets, choose the webhook integration you created.

-- Choose None (Notify for each Finding) to trigger a separate notification for each finding.
+- None (Notify for each Finding) sends a separate notification for each finding.

-- Choose Project to trigger a single notification for all findings.
+- Project sends a single notification for all findings in a project.

-- Choose Dependency to trigger a notification for every dependency.
+- Dependency sends a notification for every dependency.

-- Choose Dependency per package version to trigger notifications for every unique combination of dependency and package version.
+- Dependency per Package Version sends a notification for every unique combination of dependency and package version.

 Endor Labs webhook payload